-Nonperforming loans, non-accrual loans and 90 days or more past due loans represent 0.55% and 1.12% of total loans as of December 31, 2021 and 2020, respectively.
+Nonperforming loans, non-accrual loans and 90 days or more past due loans represent 0.35% and 0.55% of total loans as of December 31, 2022 and 2021, respectively.

-The following tables includes an aging analysis of the outstanding balances of past due Legacy and PNCI loans as of December 31, 2021 and 2020.
+The following tables include an aging analysis of the outstanding balances of past due Legacy and PNCI loans as of December 31, 2022 and 2021.
 Certain loans over 90 days or more past due with interest and principal are still accruing.